AJamesPhillips/anot8/README.md

 ### Use anot8.org server when running locally

-The render_pdf.html file can use the anot8.org maing authority server (i.e. how to translate a file_id into a url of a file) instead of your local server by setting:
+The render_pdf.html file can use the anot8.org naming authority server (i.e. how to translate a file_id into a url of a file) instead of your local server by setting:

-    localStorage.setItem("override_naming_authority_server_url", "https://raw.githubusercontent.com/centerofci/anot8/master/anot8_org_naming_authority_lookup.json") // set value to "" to stop
+    localStorage.setItem("override_naming_authority_server_url", "https://raw.githubusercontent.com/centerofci/anot8/master/anot8_org_naming_authority_lookup.json") // set value to "" to revert to using your local server

-This will work when running locally or against a remote server.
+This will work when running locally or from anot8.org.

 ## Feature examples for central resolving server